Coping with a diagnosis

 • feeling full quickly and/or loss of appetite

-• urinary symptoms (needing to wee more urgently or more often than usual)
+• needing to wee more urgently or more often than usual.

-However, other symptoms not listed above may develop.
-So it’s important to tell your Clinical Nurse Specialist (CNS, a specially trained nurse involved in your care and treatment) or GP about anything persistent and unusual for you.
-Even if it’s a slight change, telling them early means you can get checked out quickly.
-You know your body best.
-Don’t be afraid to flag any concerns that you have, as it’s always better to get them checked.
+However, other symptoms may develop.
+It is important to tell your CNS or GP about anything persistent and unusual for you so that you can get checked out quickly.
+This is even if it is a slight change.
+Do not be afraid to talk to them any concerns that you have, as it is always better to get them checked.

 Finding support